-3. CONTROL STRUCTURES FOR EXCEP-TION HANDLING WITH REPLICATED AGENTS
+3. CONTROL STRUCTURES FOR EH WITH REPLICATED AGENTS

-This section motivates and presents the first part of our proposal : the X-SaGE control structures for exception handling designed for agent programmers.
-These control structure only slightly differ from the SaGE system ones.
+This section motivates and presents the first part of our proposal: the X-SaGE control structures for exception handling designed for agent programmers.
+These control structure only slightly differ from those of the SaGE system.
 Indeed, they are programmer-directed and replication mechanisms do not interfere in any programmer-directed capability as replication must be transparent to the agent programmer.
-Handling replication will intervene in the implementation of these control structures in sections 4 and 5.
+Handling replication will intervene in the implementation of these control structures in Sect.
+4 and 5.